blue-company/ia-geral-blue/README.md

 The Docker Compose setup includes a Redis service that will be used by the backend automatically.

-7. **Access Subzero**:
+7. **Access Agent0**:
    - Open your browser and navigate to `http://localhost:3000`
    - Sign up for an account using the Supabase authentication
-   - Start using your self-hosted Subzero instance!
+   - Start using your self-hosted Agent0 instance!

 ## Acknowledgements